sreejithuvt/pleuston/README.md

 ### MetaMask

-Be sure to login into your MetaMask account and either select the `Kovan` test network, or `Localhost 8545`.
+Be sure to login into your MetaMask account and either select:

+- the `Kovan` test network, or
+- `Localhost 8545`

 The latter will connect you to the RPC client running inside Docker.

 ### Production build